 Our attorneys will also present medical records, bills, and testimony from your treating physicians and loved ones to show that you suffered injury in the accident.

 There are many cases where neither the motorcyclist nor the other driver is at fault for what happened.
-In such cases, it is likely that poor road conditions or defective vehicle parts are the cause of the accident.
+In such cases, poor road conditions or defective vehicle parts may be the cause of the accident.

 Motorcycles are more easily affected by poor road conditions because they are smaller, lighter, and have a lower center of gravity than passenger vehicles and trucks.
 Poor conditions may cause motorcyclists to lose control of their bikes and crash.
 Some conditions that may have an impact on motorcycles are:

 If poor road conditions caused your accident, you may sue the party liable for road maintenance.
-To succeed, our attorneys will first need to prove that the city, county, or state governmental agency that was responsible for the maintenance was negligent in failing to maintain the roadway where your accident occurred.
+To succeed, our attorneys will first need to prove that the city, county, or state government agency responsible for the maintenance was negligent in failing to maintain the roadway where your accident occurred.
 We will also need to show that the poor conditions actually and proximately caused your accident.

-However, many state and federal governmental agencies are immune from lawsuits as a result of governmental immunity.
-There are exceptions in cases where there was negligence in road maintenance, so check with one of our attorneys to see if your case qualifies as an exception.
+However, many state and federal government agencies are immune from lawsuits as a result of governmental immunity.
+There are exceptions in cases where road maintenance was negligent, so check with one of our attorneys to see if your case qualifies as an exception.

 Defective parts cause many motorcycle accidents.
 Faulty parts, such as the brakes, engine, steering components, or tires in the motorcycle or the other vehicle may malfunction, causing a crash.
 In such cases, the victim must show that there was a manufacturing or design defect.
 The victim may bring a case under the theory of strict liability.
 If we can show that a vehicle part was defective and that the defect caused your injuries, that is all we will need to recover damages from the manufacturer.

-Injured motorcyclists who have suffered serious injury can recover both economic and non-economic damages to cover a variety of expenses related to the accident.
+Injured motorcyclists who have suffered serious injuries can recover both economic and non-economic damages to cover a variety of expenses related to the accident.
 Economic damages include tangible costs such as:

 Non-economic damages cover more intangible costs such as: